trifecta-project/DHB2024/README.md

    1.2.
 Run the notebook '[0] Parsing the GM letters.ipynb' to parse the GM letters and save the result

    1.3.
-Download the Bookkeeper General Batavia (BKB) dataset at https://resources.huygens.knaw.nl/bgb/search (todo: ask Marieke how exactly did we get the spreadsheets from there)
+Download the Bookkeeper General Batavia (BKB) dataset at https://resources.huygens.knaw.nl/bgb/search (todo: ask @MvanErp how exactly did we get the spreadsheets from there)

    1.4. (optional) Run the notebook 'BGB_initial_analyses.ipynb' to explore the dataset